 There are often many verification restrictions that come with someone’s age, citizenship status, or lifestyle.
 For example, a customer serving in the cryptocurrency field may be looking to verify people in the 18-30-year old demographic.
 In some countries, people may not even have a credit footprint until they turn 25.

 Someone in a large metro area may not need a driver’s license.
-An individual living with someone else may utility bills.
+An individual living with someone else may not have their own utility bills.
 A person living in a rural area may not have a telephone that is reported in a telecom data source.

 So, when a customer runs someone through an identity verification platform, it is more likely to return a low match rate not because most of them are fraudulent, but because the dataset did not have what the customer was looking for.
 In such a situation, it would be best not to put all your eggs in one basket.
 Use different sources such as telecom or a government source in conjunction with credit data to verify people.
 In other words, use a pinch of other seasonings!